Professional Resources and Downloads

 Important Safety Information

-- PERJETA administration can result in subclinical and clinical cardiac failure.
-Evaluate left ventricular function in all patients prior to and during treatment with PERJETA.
+- PERJETA administration can result in subclinical and clinical cardiac failure manifesting as decreased LVEF and CHF.
+Evaluate cardiac function prior to and during treatment.
 Discontinue PERJETA treatment for a confirmed clinically significant decrease in left ventricular function

 - Exposure to PERJETA can result in embryo-fetal death and birth defects.
-Studies in animals have resulted in oligohydramnios, delayed renal development, and death.
 Advise patients of these risks and the need for effective contraception

 Additional Important Safety Information